adrior11/ccc-solver/README.md

 Move the zip file to the `src/input` directory and unzip it, creating a folder named after the level, which will contain the `.in` files as well as `example.in` and `example.out` files.
 The solver uses these files for solution verification.

-> [!IMPORTANT]
-> Unlike the `src/output` directory, the `src/input` directory is not created automatically.
-> You may need to add it manually, for example, by running `$ mkdir src/input` from the project root.

 ### Writting the Algorithm for a Level

 The `level.example` file serves as a blueprint for each level.